Oldest Pharmacy in Long Branch

 The city’s longest operating pharmacy was started in North Long Branch more than 125 years ago.
 Now Diamond’s Pharmacy located in Ursula Plaza on Ocean Blvd, its drugstore beginnings were as Monmouth Pharmacy at 22 Atlantic Avenue — probably in the late 1880s.

-It’s been some journey too.
+It’s been quite a journey too.
 From the very origin of community pharmacies (offering pills and capsules for the first time) to modern healthcare today (when two out of three Americans take at least one prescription drug).
 It’s still there — still working.

 The North End pioneer who started it all was Walter S. Reed — born in Long Branch in 1865 (a gifted student, he went through the local schools with a 99 average).
 An active and ambitious healer, he held both pharmacy (New York College of Pharmacy in 1888) and medical (Bellevue Hospital Medical College in 1900) degrees.

 He had the civic resume to match: He was Long Branch mayor (1902-03) and before that did a decade as a city commissioner.
 He was also an elected a member of the NJ State Assembly, the LB school board and as LB controller.
 Plus, he was a city school physician and volunteer fireman.
-Oh, and a very busy local druggist and doctor.
+Oh, and a very busy local druggist.

 According to Asbury Park Press and Long Branch Daily Record reports, Reed first opened his Atlantic Avenue store after getting his pharmacy degree in 1888.
 His medical practice was opened in the same North Long Branch building in 1900.